 The first step to creating a program is to run a pilot.

-I ran a pilot a few years ago on the skills and material included in the Build Your Practice Accelerator.
+I ran a pilot a few years ago on the skills and material included in a Build Your Practice Accelerator.
 I learned SO MUCH about how to explain these ideas, and I created materials and copy that I still use today.

 So don’t start by designing a huge online program to sell to 100 people; let’s start by getting 3-5 people in a room to hash out the most important aspects of your program.